 Watersheds

 Characteristically, the subarea is defined by the Cedar River-Lake Washington and the Duwamish-Green River watersheds, and also shares boundaries with the Sammamish River and the Snoqualmie River watersheds.
-With headwaters in the Cascade Range, the Cedar River is 45-miles long and flows in a westerly direction through the subarea, providing critical habitat for wildlife, and drains into Lake Washington through the Hiram Chittenden Locks, which connect Lake Washington to the Puget Sound.
-Madsen, Taylor, and Rock creeks are notable tributaries to the Cedar River.
+With headwaters in the Cascade Range, the Cedar River is 45-miles long and flows in a westerly direction through the subarea, providing critical habitat for fish and wildlife, and drains into Lake Washington then through the Hiram Chittenden Locks, (which connect Lake Washington to the Puget Sound).
+Madsen, Taylor, and Rock creeks are notable tributaries to the Cedar River prior to flowing into Lake Washington (a well known and heavily used freshwater body of water for leisure activities, aquatic sports, fishing and sea plane travel).

 Prior to white settler colonization, the Cedar River was historically a meandering, braided riverine system flowing into the Black River.
 Human intervention in the early 20th century diverted the Cedar River to flow into the Duwamish River and eventually into Lake Washington.
 The upper portion of the watershed is a protected area owned by the City of Seattle that provides hydroelectric power generation and drinking water to 1.4 million residents in Seattle.
-Along the Cedar River, the Chester Morse Lake functions as the water storage system behind the Masonry Dam.
+Along the Cedar River, the Chester Morse Lake functions as the water storage system behind the 1914 Masonry Dam.
+Lake Young, located between Renton and Maple Valley,plays a vital role in the Cedar River watershed system as a buffer to ensure adequate water supply to the residents of Seattle

 The Duwamish-Green River watershed includes the 93-mile long Green River.
 The Green River originates in the Cascade Range and flows northwest, draining into the Elliot Bay via the Duwamish River.
 The Upper Green River forms a large portion of the southern boundary of the Greater Maple Valley/Cedar River subarea and receives several tributaries including Friday Creek, Sawmill Creek, Champion Creek, Smay Creek, and Charlie Creek.
-The Green River enters the Howard Hanson Dam, constructed and managed by the US Army Corps of Engineers, at river mile 68.
+The Green River enters the earthen Howard Hanson Dam, constructed in 1961, and managed by the US Army Corps of Engineers, at river mile 68.
 The dam provides flood mitigation and control in the rainy season and is a water supply for Tacoma, Washington.
-The Green-Duwamish River is the longest river in King County.
+The Duwamish-Green River is the longest river in King County.

 Figure 14 Map of Watershed Boundaries